 How do I prepare for a ski holiday?
-As with any holiday, you need to do a little planning, however we’ve compiled the key things to consider when planning your first ski trip.
-If you want even more detail check out our in-depth guide on ski holiday planning.
+As with any holiday, you need to do a little planning.
+However, we’ve compiled the key things to consider when planning your first ski trip.
+If you want even more detail, check out our in-depth guide on ski holiday planning.

 What time of year to go skiing

 - February is peak season and probably the busiest month.
 With half-term holidaymakers hitting the slopes, prices shoot up as well.
 If you don’t have children, avoid these peak weeks with their high prices and busy pistes.
-However if you sneak a week in early Feb or late Feb, you can miss the school holidays and still take advantage of great snow, whilst the days are starting to get longer.
+However, if you sneak a week in early Feb or late Feb, you can miss the school holidays and still take advantage of great snow whilst the days are starting to get longer.

 What resort to go to?

-Choose the right type of accommodation
+Choose the correct type of accommodation.

 Hotel – Hotels in ski resorts frequently are bed-and-breakfast with the option to eat in the hotel restaurant in the evening.